badoo/jira-client/README.md

 This is Badoo JIRA REST Client.
 It contains a bunch of wrapper classes for most common API objects:
 Issues, Components and so on.

-This make code easier to write because of autocompletion your IDE will provide you.
+This makes code easier to write because of autocompletion your IDE will provide you.

-You can also generate lots of classes for custom fields to get the documentation for your own JIRA installation right in PHP code and get all the benefits of IDE autocompletion.
+You can also generate lots of classes for custom fields to get the documentation for your own JIRA installation right in PHP code.

 # Quick start